JBlackSNHU/JBlackSNHU.github.io/index.md

 ### Algorithms
 The logical flow of the character creation process requires multiple algorithms to determine character attributes, available selection of items and skills, and will later incorporate a search function.
 Provided below are two examples of the algorithms used in the application.

 The first example is a simple random number generator for the character attributes.
-This algorithm is found in the [PlayerCharacterAttributesActivity](https://github.com/JBlackSNHU/JBlackSNHU.github.io/blob/master/app/src/main/java/com/example/riftscompanion/PlayerCharacterAttributesActivity.java) .In the course of creating a character, eight attributes are assigned values by rolling four six sided dice and discarding the lowest value.
+This algorithm is found in the [PlayerCharacterAttributesActivity](https://github.com/JBlackSNHU/JBlackSNHU.github.io/blob/master/app/src/main/java/com/example/riftscompanion/PlayerCharacterAttributesActivity.java).
+In the course of creating a character, eight attributes are assigned values by rolling four six-sided dice and discarding the lowest value.
 This algorithm simulates the dice roll by obtaining four random numbers between 1 and 6 and then takes the sum of the three highest numbers.
 There is an additional clause the allows for one additional dice roll if the total of the three highest rolls is 17 or 18.
 The algorithm performs this simulated dice roll 8 times and then sets the each of the eight character attributes those values.

 ```java
 public void GenerateAttributeRolls() {